Texas governor Abbott not yet clarified if golf courses can remain open or must close after confusion

 We reached out to Governor Abbott's media office for clarification and awaiting an official response.

 Meanwhile, the various interpretations in the state have led to further confusion.
 Some clubs reached out to GNN seeking further clarity.
 Further, officials from various counties have reached out to the Governor for clarity.
 Kendall County Judge Darrel Lux had multiple conversations with the Governor's offices and communicated to clubs the the directive has been "either clarified or rescinded" and courses could remain open -- albeit with the caveat that this is a fluid situation.
-However, Cordillera Ranch, a club in Kendall County that told members Wednesday night it was closing, then was opening, has been told on Thursday they need to close.
+However, Cordillera Ranch, a club in Kendall County that told members Wednesday it was closing, then by evening that it was opening.

 Jefferson County Judge Jeff Branick closed courses on April 7, but he then revised his order to allow courses to operate based on "guidance" he received, provided rules and regulations regarding shared surfaces and social distancing were followed.

-Pro golfer Ed Loar, however, tweeted Wednesday night that his club in Rockwell is closing, with Mayor Jim Pruitt personally coming to property to tell Rockwell Country Club they had to close the golf and tennis operation.
+Pro golfer Ed Loar, however, tweeted Wednesday night that his club in Rockwall is closing, with Mayor Jim Pruitt personally coming to property to tell Rockwall Country Club they had to close the golf and tennis operation.

 I know @GovAbbott isn’t a golfer but this is disappointing to say the least..seems to be some different interpretations in the state..if you’re course is open be happy..guess social distancing in 50 acres isn’t possible?🤷🏼♂️ pic.twitter.com/LQpGYUAwfO